uv-cpp/s3client/README.markdown

 All the code is tested on MacOS (x86 and ARM) and Linux (x86 - SuSE and Ubuntu) only.

 * `libs3client`: high level functions to sign and send requests and perform parallel uploads/downloads
+* S3 API accessible through the `libs3client` library, see `s3-api.h` include.

-All the following tools are simple wrapper around library functions:
+The following tools simple wrappers around library functions:

 * `s3-client`: send raw requests
 * `s3-presign`: generate pre-signed `URL`